-Another member, from Belgium, Sam Jazairi shared a programme implemented in four clans of Migori county in Kenya, where elders and cutters were given a monthly allowance to help bring the practice down.
-The experiment according to his testimony was not successful as all the girls from that region were cut the following season.
-“People’s norms cannot be changed using the money as a tool.
-Alternative source of income in its best-case scenario will stop few from practicing and hold few for weeks or months.”
+A member from Belgium, Sam Jazairi, shared a programme implemented in four clans of Migori county in Kenya, where elders and cutters were given a monthly allowances to help reduce the practice.
+The experiment according to his testimony was not successful as all the girls from that region were cut the following season: “People’s norms cannot be changed using money as a tool.
+Alternative source of income in its best-case scenario will stop few from practicing and will hold for a few weeks or months.”

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».

 The project is coordinated by AIDOS in partnership with GAMS Belgium.

 The views expressed on this website are those of the authors and do not necessarily reflect the official policy or position of the UNFPA, UNICEF or any other agency or organization.